 9. Healthy meals into happy meals

 Kids can make such a fuss over any healthy snack you prepare and those tantrums usually end up in tears for all parties involved.
 That is why it is important to nip such behavior in a bud and use your cunning.
 You can’t really do anything about the taste of broccoli, but you can do a lot about its visual appearance.
-Use your imagination and as long as you come up with something unusual, your kids won’t question it but take it as a challenge to eat it.
+You can use your imagination or tools like Meta Nutrition, and as long as you come up with something unusual, your kids won’t question it but take it as a challenge to eat it.

 10.Homemade Junk Food